Grievance Procedure

 State Regulatory Agencies

-AIU students enrolled online only: If the complaint cannot be resolved after exhausting the institution’s grievance procedure, the student may file a complaint with the Arizona State Board for Private Postsecondary Education at 1740 West Adams Street, Suite 3008, Phoenix, AZ 85007; 602-542-5709, http://https//ppse.az.gov/student-complaint-procedure.
+State of Arizona.
+If the complaint cannot be resolved after exhausting the institution’s grievance procedure, the student may file a complaint with the Arizona State Board for Private Postsecondary Education at 1740 West Adams Street, Suite 3008, Phoenix, AZ 85007, 602-542-5709, https://ppse.az.gov/studentcomplaint-procedure.

-Arizona SARA Complaint Process: AIU is a member of the American InterContinental University System, which has been approved to participate in the National Council for State Authorization Reciprocity Agreements through the Arizona SARA Council ("AZ SARA").
+Arizona SARA Complaint Process.
+AIU is a member of the American InterContinental University System, which is approved by NC-SARA through the Arizona SARA Council (“AZ SARA”).
 AZ SARA has jurisdiction over Arizona SARA-approved institutions in relation to non-instructional complaints.
-Instructional complaints, such as grade grievances, and those related to student conduct are not reviewed by AZ SARA and should not be submitted for review.
-Distance education students who reside in SARA states (currently all but California) may file a complaint with AZ SARA only after the student has first utilized AIU’s grievance process and the Arizona State Board for Private Postsecondary Education’s complaint process.
+Instructional complaints, such as grade grievances, and those related to learner conduct are not reviewed by AZ SARA and should not be submitted for review.
+Distance education learners who reside in SARA states (currently all but California) may file a complaint with AZ SARA only after the learner has first utilized the University’s grievance process and the Arizona State Board for Private Postsecondary Education’s complaint process.
 Eligible complaints may be submitted to AZ-SARA at https://azsara.arizona.edu/complaints.

 Accrediting Agency